centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-restapi.md

 #### ```UNKNOWN: Cannot load module 'Net::Curl::Easy'```

-This error message means that a perl library is missing to use the *curl* backend.
+This error message means that a Perl library required to use the *curl* backend is missing.

 In order to fix this issue, install the Net::Curl::Easy perl library using the following command:

 ```bash